 GeneCards Summary for DUSP18 Gene

 DUSP18 (Dual Specificity Phosphatase 18) is a Protein Coding gene.
-GO annotations related to this gene include protein tyrosine phosphatase activity and MAP kinase tyrosine/serine/threonine phosphatase activity.
+GO annotations related to this gene include phosphatase activity and protein tyrosine/serine/threonine phosphatase activity.
 An important paralog of this gene is DUSP26.

 UniProtKB/Swiss-Prot for DUSP18 Gene

 Can dephosphorylate single and diphosphorylated synthetic MAPK peptides, with preference for the phosphotyrosine and diphosphorylated forms over phosphothreonine.
 In vitro, dephosphorylates p-nitrophenyl phosphate (pNPP)